atenfyr/UAssetAPI/docs/src/api/uassetapi.unversioned.usmap.md

 ### **Usmap()**

 Initializes a new instance of the [Usmap](./uassetapi.unversioned.usmap.md) class.
-This instance will store no data and does not represent any file in particular until the [Usmap.ReadHeader(UsmapBinaryReader)](./uassetapi.unversioned.usmap.md#readheaderusmapbinaryreader) method is manually called.
+This instance will store no data and does not represent any file in particular until the [Usmap.ReadUSMAP(UsmapBinaryReader)](./uassetapi.unversioned.usmap.md#readusmapusmapbinaryreader) or [Usmap.ReadJMAP(String, Boolean)](./uassetapi.unversioned.usmap.md#readjmapstring-boolean) method is manually called.

 ```csharp
 public Usmap()